Front door of the Bernard Osher Marin Jewish Community Center.

 Karen LeFever, Marketing Director

-Jessica Rosenberg, Taube Center for Jewish Peoplehood Director
+Laura Schiff, Taube Center for Jewish Peoplehood Associate Director

 James Sokol, Adult Learning and Living Director